aravakrishnaveni2002/MusicPlayer/README.md

 #Musical

-It's a Music Player website
+It's a Music Player Website.

 Features -

 .
-Added signin/signup/signup option for a user
+Signin/Signup option for a user
 .
-Add favoutites to a song
+Can add favoutites to a song
 .
-Displayed all favourite songs
+Displayed all favourite songs in one place
 .
-Displayed all favourite albums
+Displayed all favourite albums in one place
 .
-Displayed all favourite artits
+Displayed all favourite artits in one place
 .
-Displayed all songs of a album
+Displayed all songs of a album in one place
 .
-Displayed all songs of a artist
+Displayed all songs of a artist in one place
 .
 Created api for songs, albums, artists, and users

 Some Key Points -